Central South Island Reel Life December 2019

 For some of these fisheries a downloadable pdf brochure is available including a map to aid access.

-Click here to visit the CSI Fishing Locations and Access pages.
+Click here to visit the CSI fishing locations and access page.

 Rhys Adams, Fish & Game Officer